Selecting plants to thrive in this landscape requires consideration of our microclimate and environment, with characteristics such as:

 Red twig dogwood: Heavily browsed by deer

-Western Red Cedar: Deer resistant but I have lost a few little ones to drought.
+Western Red Cedar: Deer resistant but little ones have been vulnerable to drought.
 May not be resilient in a warming, drying climate.

 Vine maple: Beautiful but neither drought tolerant nor deer resistant.

-Blue flax: A native perennial that is supposed to be drought tolerant and prefer sandy soil, mine were a complete failure.
+Blue flax: A native perennial that is supposed to be drought tolerant and prefer sandy soil, but failed here.